Our speakers this year will include:

 Ellie West – MRCVS, Davies Veterinary Specialists

 Ellie graduated from Cambridge University in 2003 and worked first as an intern in a private referral practice and then as a general practitioner in a first opinion clinic.
 She has been an anaesthetist since 2006; first as an intern at University College Dublin, Ireland and then as a Clinician-Teacher at the University of Liverpool and now as a clinical anaesthetist at Davies since 2013.
-Ellie passed her ECVAA Diploma in 2017.
-She is the current Sustainability Lead at Davies Veterinary Specialists
+Ellie passed her ECVAA Diploma in 2017 and her interests are in the management of chronic pain and sustainability within the veterinary sector.
+She is the current Sustainability Lead at Davies Veterinary Specialists and is an Associate member of the Institute of Environmental Management and Assessment.

 Dr Suzette Woodward – RGN RSCN DipMS MSc DProf